chroma-hade/AnimController/README.md

 **[Important]:** Change location of 'Animations' Folder on code!

 #### Type?
-- There have "Play", "Stop", "Speed" to manage animation track!
+- There have "Play", "Stop", "Speed" type to manage animation track!
 #### Name?
 - The animation name on animation folder!
 #### Value?